2006 UEFA Champions League final: Post-match

 Barcelona captain Carles Puyol collected the trophy from UEFA president Lennart Johansson as Barcelona celebrated their second European Cup triumph.
-As a result of winning the UEFA Champions League, Barcelona would face Sevilla, the winners of the UEFA Cup, in the UEFA Super Cup.
-The subsequent match, played on 25 August 2006, was won 3–0 by Sevilla.
-Barcelona's victory meant they would also participate in the FIFA Club World Cup.
-Receiving a bye in the first round, they beat Club América 4–0 in the semi-finals to progress to the final where they faced Copa Libertadores champions Internacional, who won 1–0.

 Much of the discussion after the match centred around referee Terje Hauge's decision to send off Lehmann.
 Football pundit Mark Lawrenson stated: "The game changed when Arsenal goalkeeper Jens Lehmann was sent off".
 Arsenal manager Arsène Wenger agreed: "When Jens Lehmann got sent off, that left us with 70 minutes to play with ten against eleven, against a team that retains the ball very well".
 He refused to openly criticise this decision, although he did criticise the decision to award Barcelona's first goal, as he felt that Samuel Eto'o was offside.
 Wenger was also adamant that his young side would bounce back from the defeat.
 One person who did criticise the referee was Thierry Henry, stating: "I was kicked all over the place.
 I expected the referee to do his job.
 I don't think he did".
 There was much discussion after the match over whether Henry would remain with Arsenal or move to Barcelona, whom he had been linked with a move to over the past months.
 Arsène Wenger was asked post match if Henry would leave, to which the Arsenal manager replied: "I don't know.
 I don't think so".
 However, on 19 May, Henry signed a new four-year contract with Arsenal, ending the speculation about a possible move to Barcelona.